 Almost every telematics device will utilise GPS to pinpoint their location.

-When talking about satellite in regards to telematics, we are referring to satellite-based data and voice communication.
+When talking about satellite in regard to telematics, we are referring to satellite-based data and voice communication.
 This differs from GPS satellites which are designed for a different purpose.

 Satellite communication and data relay is ideal for work in remote areas where cellular coverage (2G/3G/4G) isn't available.
 Satellite is able to transmit data as you would on a cellular network - but at a higher cost - which is why it's used as a secondary option behind cellular-based technologies